Discover ways to put

 The McKinstry Scholarship

-Awards up to the full cost of tuition and half of room and board costs for on-campus housing are available to high school seniors who are interested in the study of biology or premedicine at Penn State’s University Park campus and who have identified significant financial need determined by their FAFSA.
-Typically, only two or three McKinstry Scholarships are offered each year to incoming students with an overall outstanding application consisting of strong essay responses, high school performance, extra-curricular achievements, and letters of recommendation.
+Awards up to the full cost of PA tuition and half of room and board costs for on-campus housing are available to high school seniors who are interested in the study of biology or premedicine at Penn State’s University Park campus, who are Pennsylvania residents and who have identified financial need determined by their FAFSA.
+Typically, several McKinstry Scholarships are offered each year to incoming students with an overall outstanding application consisting of strong essay responses, high school performance, extra-curricular achievements, and letters of recommendation.
 Your high school transcript information in your Penn State application should either indicate an emphasis on life sciences course work or be consistent with the intent to major in one of the indicated disciplines.

 For additional information about the Braddock or McKinstry scholarships please contact Megan Holmes by email or by phone at 814/865-2609.